-The department's STNC funding for Instructional Aide position (providing tutorial support for Critical Thinking) has been an extremely effective and cost-efficient way to help basic skills students and to increase retention and success among our students on the Santa Rosa campus.
+The department's funding for Instructional Aide position (providing tutorial support for philosophy classes) has been an extremely effective and cost-efficient way to support basic skills and increase retention and success among our students.
 Given the dramatic and continuing changes in the college demographics, including larger number of basic skills and second language learners, this position is a must for our program, which entails complex reading and writing assignments.
 Our current tutor is being paid for only 3 hours, though the demand is much higher.
-We would like to increase the allotment we are receiving from \$1850.00 to \$2250.00 to cover an additional hour of tutoring a week.
+The current allotment of funding has been sufficient to cover the hours needed in both spring and fall semesters; however there is no coverage for our summer students and we're interested in an increase in funding to cover the summer session.